Not All Sales Leadership Scenarios Are of Equal Value

 On almost any team, conflict is inevitable.
 Top sales leaders know how to handle sales team disagreements in a way that build trust, spurs constructive debate, improves decision making, and increases sales team engagement.

-For example, when two top salespeople with a history of aggressive competition have a conflict regarding ownership of a major lead, a high performing sales leader should be able to handle it in a way that works for all parties.
+For example, when two top salespeople with a history of aggressive competition have a conflict regarding ownership of a major lead, a high performing sales leader should be able to navigate a solution that preserves relationships and drives results.

 - Helping on a Sales Call with a Key Client